weizheng1910/Concentration2/README.md

 CSS, Javascript ES6, code was revamped recently

 ## Brief overview
 Poker cards lie face down; 4 rows by 4 columns.
 The player flips over two poker cards.
-They are removed if they match, and flipped back if they don't.
+They are removed if they match; flipped back if they don't.
 The player has to clear the board within the time limit given.

 After the 4 * 4 is the 6 * 6 board, with a slightly longer time limit given.